 8.5.2 In addition to the Rate, the Client will pay Sidekicker any GST payable in respect of the Services, on the same date on which payment for the relevant Services are due and payable.

 8.6 Invoices and payment

-8.6.1 The Client must pay all invoices properly issued by Sidekicker within 14 days from the date the invoice is issued where:
+8.6.1 All invoices properly issued by Sidekicker must be paid and settled by the Client within 14 days from the date the invoice is issued where:

 a. the invoice is a tax invoice within the meaning of the Goods and Services Tax Act 1985;